Vedanta Society: Vedanta Society of St. Louis

 The St. Louis Vedanta Society was founded by Swami Satprakashananda (1888–1979) in 1938.
-The Swami was a monk of the Ramakrishna Order and a disciple of Swami Brahmananda (considered to be the spiritual son of Ramakrishna).
+The Swami was a monk of the Ramakrishna Order and a disciple of Swami Brahmananda (considered to be the spiritual son of Ramakrishna) and first president of the Ramakrishna Order.
 The swami was a sought-after scholar and wrote several books on Vedanta.
 He was recommended by Aldous Huxley to a young Huston Smith who was moving to St. Louis in 1947, as someone who could teach Vedanta Philosophy in depth.
 Huston Smith took weekly tutorial sessions with the Swami for a decade, which became the foundation of the course, the TV Series and Book, all titled, The Religions of Man.

 When the Society wanted to buy a building in a prominent and prestigious Church Row neighborhood in St. Louis, the swami was denied, as he had "brown skin", so Huston Smith and his wife Kendra bought the property and then turned it over to the society.

 Swami Chetanananda was the assistant minister under Swami Prabhavananda at the Vedanta Society of Southern California from 1971 to 1979.
 As Satprakashananda's health declined, Chetanananda was assigned to St. Louis as the assistant there.

 After Satprakashananda died, Swami Chetanananda became the head of the center, and continues in that role to today.
 Chetanananda continued the St. Louis Center's tradition of writing and translating important books on Vedanta and the early founders of the Ramakrishna Order.
 Chetanananda is, "One of the movement's most scholarly swamis".

+Chetanananda's books include the teachings of the Ramakrishna Order's most important leaders, as well as biographies of many of the Direct Disciples of Ramakrishna: